 1. Coconut Oil as Moisturizer

-It can be used for eczema on hands, legs, neck and other affected areas.
+It can be used for eczema on hands, legs, neck, eyes and other affected areas.
 It moisturizes the skin and prevents the skin from drying out.

 - Spread a thin layer of coconut oil on affected areas and leave it on till the skin absorbs it completely.
 Applying immediately after bath can provide better a soothing effect.